FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Verify issues are resolved
 - Check documentation is updated
 - Perform another end-to-end test to confirm improvements
+- Verify proper error handling in all scripts
+- Confirm the use of structured Docker output formats for container operations
+- Validate the specific pattern for Business Central container operations
+- Check the strongly-typed objects returned by each script
+- Verify all scripts use the centralized configuration management
+- Ensure all scripts follow PSScriptAnalyzer guidelines

 **Dependencies:**
 - Task 4.4 (Create Common Functions Script)